 These children all have unique needs, and volunteers are there to help them with fundamental, physical developments and milestones (like helping a child learn to crawl or walk).
-These children have their basic needs met, but the orphanage needs help giving these children more — more one on one time and love, more connection, more teaching.
+These children have their basic needs met, but the orphanage program needs help giving these children more — more one on one time and love, more connection, more teaching.

 The way you are serving seems small and maybe even insignificant.
 Moments of singing until a sick child cracks a smile, laughing while you place stickers on smiling faces, or realizing that the shyest girl in your room now lights up when you walk into her room.
 They are small moments, but mark huge levels of success.

 What About When I'm Not Volunteering?

 ILP volunteers live here for a semester with a team of other ILP volunteers.
-Serve children up to 20 hours per week and have the rest of the time to immerse in the culture and explore Romania as well as other parts of Europe — Here's how vacations work for ILP volunteers.
+You'll be serving children up to 20 hours per week and have the rest of the time to immerse in the culture and explore Romania as well as other parts of Europe!

 Hear From Past Volunteers